miromir237/copter_config/README.md

 It is now running HeliRC Sping FC, Racerstart PG50 4in1 ESC, iFlight Tachyon 2207 1750kv motors and I am currently in test/tunning phase.
 So far it looks promissing but I will probably switch from Butter to Betaflight.
 I have replaced electronics with Matek F405-AIO and Racerstar Tatto 35A ESC from AmaxInno Freestyle 7" v1 that was decommisioned.

-## AmaxInno Freestyle 7" v2 number 2 - Decommisioned
+## AmaxInno Freestyle 7" v2 number 2 - Decommisioned and frame sold
 I was very much pleased with AmaxInno Freestyle 7" v2 so I bought one more.
 I am runnig it with Racerstar 35A BLHeli_S esc, RadixFC and iFlight Tachyon 2207 1750kv motors.
 Electronics moved to MBEpic Cinematic7 and replaced with Matek-F405-STD from M250v4.
 Flies but will need some more tunning on BTFL40.
 Decided to decrease my fleet a bit.
 Frame sold to fellow pilot.
 Electronics kept fo spares.